nexspace-startup/nexSpace/nexspace-frontend/src/features/threeDMode/README.md

   capsules that gently bob to signal presence.
 - Deterministic room-aware avatar layout for remote peers plus smooth WASD controls for the local user with collision bounds that keep everyone on campus.
-- A minimap with per-room occupancy counts.
+- An interactive minimap with per-room occupancy counts, click-to-waypoint navigation, and Alt-click clearing so teammates can plot paths without breaking flow.
 - Join-nudge surface that deduplicates entries with a cooldown.
 - Quality selector with Low/Medium/High presets that map to renderer fidelity and shadows.
 - Live spatial audio routing tied to room boundaries and proximity falloff so conversations fade as people move away or enter other rooms.
+- Dynamic floor cues and in-scene waypoint markers that guide the local avatar toward selected destinations while rendering shared guidance for remote teammates.

 ## Persistence & Settings